 On Sunday I felt that some lemon zest would add flavour to the leek and tuna pasta which our helper prepared so I drove out to a nearby mini market which was closing in the next five minutes.
 As I neared the shop, a shirtless man was seen standing outside the mini-market having his smoke.
 He was obviously oblivious to his bulging belly that was clearly not intended to stop any traffic.
 I wonder what would the little prince created by Antoine de Saint-Exupéry say if he had encountered such a person?

-Le Petit Prince is a fable that tells the story of a little boy who leaves the safety of his own tiny planet ( the size of which is scarcely bigger than a house) to travel the universe.
+Le Petit Prince written by Antoine de Saint Exupéry is a fable that tells the story of a little boy who leaves the safety of his own tiny planet ( the size of which is scarcely bigger than a house) to travel the universe.
 In his voyage to the earth, he encounters a fox, a snake, a railway pointsman and the merchant who sells patent pills to quench thirst.
-The narrator of the story is an aviator who has kept his own company and one day he made a forced landing in the Sahara desert and that was how he met the little boy whom he came to describe as the little prince and he had good reason to believe that the planet from which the little prince comes from is the Asteroid known as B 612.
+The narrator of the story is an aviator who made a forced landing in the Sahara desert and there he met the little boy whom he came to describe as the little prince and he had good reason to believe that the planet from which the little prince comes from is the Asteroid known as B 612.